 I used to very much try to avoid thinking about certain things because it would trigger certain anxious reactions.
 For example, if I would think about panic attacks, I would start panicking.
 If I thought about a particularly scary intrusive thought, it would “stick” and I wouldn’t be able to let it go.
-I hated it and I hated it especially because I thought these reactions were a “glitch”…a sign that I was not myself….something was wrong with me.
+I hated it and I hated it especially because I thought these reactions were a sign that something was wrong with me.

 Once I took ownership of my panicking and my intrusive thoughts and said “Hey, if this happens – I am still me.
 It is me obsessing about a thought.
 It is me panicking.
 It’s not an illness doing that…..that is ME doing that.
-I can sit here and think about this crazy thought or I can panic until next Tuesday and I am still going to be 100% me.”
+I can sit here and think about this crazy thought or I can panic until next Tuesday and I am still going to be 100% me.”, I felt very comforted.

 - I am exactly the kind of person that would obsess/over-worry about something.
 And when I am under a great deal of stress and mentally tired, I am exactly the kind of person who would obsess about my obsessing.